notifier-for-github/support/README.md

-# support
+# Notifier for Github support

-Support repository for the Notifier for Github macOS app
+Please use the [issue tracker](https://github.com/notifier-for-github/support/issues) to report any issues you find while using Notifier for Github.